balancer/docs/docs/reference/contracts/apis/managed.md

 emits ManagementAumFeePercentageChanged(uint256 managementAumFeePercentage)
 ```

-Sets the yearly percentage AUM management fee, which is payable to the pool `owner`.
+Sets the yearly percentage AUM fee, which is payable to the pool `owner`.
 The amount of BPT minted to the manager before the update is returned.
 This is a permissioned function that can only be called by an authorized address set by the `owner`.
 Implemented in `ManagedPoolSettings`.

 ###  `collectAumManagementFees`